 Many disposable diaper liners are biodegradable and compostable.
 You might feel a bit squeamish about composting human feces, but even if you put them in your garbage can to be sent to a landfill, they'll still degrade quite rapidly.

 Added scents are unnecessary and can irritate sensitive skin.
 The vast majority of diaper liners sold today are unscented, but there are a few outliers.

-A. If you're choosing disposable diaper liners, you want a material that will allow urine to pass through to the absorbent diaper below but stop solid waste in its tracks.
+A. If you're choosing disposable diaper liners, you want a material that will allow urine to pass through to the absorbent diaper beneath but stop solid waste in its tracks.
 Bamboo is a common choice because it's natural and biodegradable.
 If you opt for a reusable liner, it's usually also absorbent.
-Cotton, bamboo, and microfiber are all good choices.
+Cotton, bamboo and microfiber are all good choices.

 A. Diaper liners shouldn't make much of a difference to your baby's comfort level.
 However, if you find their disposable diaper liners often bunch up, you might want to switch to reusable liners.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.